InstanceBrick/RobloxBetaAppFix/README.md

-# RobloxBetaAppFix/Remove Roblox Beta App
+# Disable Beta App/RobloxBetaAppFix/Remove Roblox Beta App

 New roblox beta app messing up VR and all that so I quickly threw this together lol